-Medications Used for Drug and Alcohol Detox and Treatment
+Medications Used for Drug & Alcohol Detox

 For some people, going through detoxication (or “detox”) from alcohol or drugs may result in withdrawal symptoms, which can occur when a substance is reduced or eliminated from the body.1 For people going through alcohol or drug detox, medications can be helpful.